Slevinski/slevinski.github.io/README.md

 - - -
 ## SignWriting Character Viewer ##
-Github repo: [SignWriting_Character_Viewer][69], currently version 1.0
+Github repo: [SignWriting_Character_Viewer][69], v1 and v2.

-The SignWriting Character Viewer shows all of the symbols of the International SignWriting Alphabet 2010 using any of the 4 different character encoding forms to access the glyphs of the [SignWriting 2010 Fonts][29].

 The SignWriting Character Viewer is composed of an HTML file, a CSS file, and 5 JavaScript files.
 For convenience, these files have been combined into a single file that is just over 100 KB.

+The SignWriting Character Viewer v1 shows all of the symbols of the International SignWriting Alphabet 2010 using any of the 4 different character encoding forms to access the glyphs of the [SignWriting 2010 Fonts][29].
-* [SignWriting Character Viewer as single file][68]
+* [SignWriting Character Viewer v1 as single file][68]
-* [SignWriting Character Viewer as multiple files][67]
+* [SignWriting Character Viewer v1 as multiple files][67]

+The SignWriting Character Viewer v2 shows all of the symbols of the International SignWriting Alphabet 2010 using a plane 4 encoding proposal for Uniocde 10, without Private Use Area characters and without ligatures.
+The topic will be discussed at UTC 148 in August 2016.
+[SignWriting in Unicode Next][79].
+* [SignWriting Character Viewer v2 as single file][80]
+* [SignWriting Character Viewer v2 as multiple files][81]

 ### License
 SignWriting Character Viewer
-Copyright (c) 2007-2015, Stephen E Slevinski Jr
+Copyright (c) 2007-2016, Stephen E Slevinski Jr
 Licensed under the [MIT License][63]

 - - -
 ## SignWriting 2010 JavaScript Library ##
-Github repo: [sw10js][62], currently version 1.8.0
+Github repo: [sw10js][62], currently version 1.9.0

 The JavaScript library leverages the TrueType fonts without any additional requirements.
 Include the "sw10.js" script or the minified version "sw10.min.js" in any HTML page to access the function library.